sshpelo/UnmuskCorps/README.md

 Use LLMs (like GPT) to simulate applicant-employer interactions for deeper fraud analysis.

-7. Acknowledgments
+## 7. Acknowledgments

 Inspired by open-source projects like Scikit-learn for ML and BeautifulSoup for web scraping.

 Data from public reports (FTC, BBB) and academic studies on labor fraud.

-Summary: UnmuskCorps leverages AI to combat job-market fraud, empowering seekers and authorities with transparency.
+## Summary: UnmuskCorps leverages AI to combat job-market fraud, empowering seekers and authorities with transparency.
 While not foolproof, it addresses a critical gap in labor ethics and scalability.

-Would you like to refine any section (e.g., dive deeper into the technical demo)?

-dive deeper into any point structure
-Let’s dive deeper into the Data and AI Techniques and How It’s Used sections, as these are critical for understanding the project’s technical and practical viability.
+ ##  Expanded features

-3. Data and AI Techniques (Expanded)
+## 3. Data and AI Techniques (Expanded)

 Data Sources and Preprocessing
 Job Posting Scraping: